 Who are we?

-We represent a grassroots movement made up of 9/11 family members, survivors and supporters who successfully worked with Congress to override the presidential veto of Justice Against Sponsors of Terrorism Act (JASTA).
+We represent a grassroots movement made up of the 9/11 community, which consists of 9/11 survivors, first responders, family members of those lost, and all volunteers and lower Manhattan residents, students and workers who are now suffering fatal illnesses due to their exposure to Ground Zero.
+The 9/11 community has successfully worked with Congress to override the presidential veto of Justice Against Sponsors of Terrorism Act (JASTA).
 Now law, JASTA stripped terrorist nations of immunity.
-We aim to have the same effect in gaining access to key 9/11 related documents.
+We aim to have the same effect in gaining access to answers that we’ve waited for since 2001 by motivating government agencies to fully unredact and declassify 9/11 documents.
 Kathy Owens, Sharon Premoli, Brett Eagleson, Tim Frolich, Alice Hoagland and Jay Winuk have all contributed to this growing effort.

 Learn more about the organizers by clicking below on Our Stories.